 The Gold Edition sets weren't very well received, either, thanks to them being generic reprints of rather old cards with the "gold" rarities that the sets were named after only adding a little foil along the edges.

 There are valid complaints about each one: Original D&D (edition 0) had all the flaws that the first edition of anything could be expected to have.
 Advanced D&D (AKA 1st Edition) failed to fix many of them.
 2nd edition was needlessly obtuse and complicated.
-3rd had extreme variation between power levels in classes, as well as some cumbersome skill rules (need both hide and move silently).
+3rd had extreme variation between power levels in classes, as well as some cumbersome skill rules (there were separate skills for hiding and moving silently).
 4th edition suffers from notoriously poorly written math (-4 to -7 on a roll of 1-20 is a pretty devastating gap written into the core rules), reverse power creep, as well as feeling a bit too much like a video game.
-And yet D&D (any edition) is still the best selling Tabletop RPG in print - except for the fourth, which is overtaken by Path Finder, a third-party continuation of the third edition.
+And yet D&D (any edition) has been the best selling Tabletop RPG in print throughout its history, except for a few years in the 90s where it was outsold by Vampire: The Masquerade, and 4th edition, which has been overtaken by Path Finder, a third-party continuation of the third edition.
 So now a fifth edition is being worked on, which is preemptively being considered a Dork Age by some.